Book now

 Can I just come in and watch?

-Ts & Cs Anyone found to be abusing this spectator admission will be asked to leave the park immediately with their whole party.
+Anyone found to be abusing this spectator admission will be asked to leave the park immediately with their whole party.
 In this instance, we reserve the right not to issue refunds to any member of the group.

 Can I book over the phone?

-Standard admissions can't be booked via the phone, only on our website www.splashdowntickets.com We have no on the door tickets you will be directed to book online if you do not have a ticket, they may not be available at that time - we strongly recommend that you book in advance.
-We still need to manage the number of visitors in the waterpark and will have a smaller number of tickets available than previously.
-Advanced online booking allows us to understand much better and manage the flow of visitors through our changing village and into the waterpark.
+Standard admissions can't be booked via the phone, only on our website.
+We have no on the door tickets you will be directed to book online if you do not have a ticket, they may not be available at that time - we strongly recommend that you book in advance.
+We manage the number of visitors in the waterpark and there is a limit to how many people are allowed in at any one time..

 SPLASHDOWN QUAYWEST WATERPARK FACILITIES